Clubs currently run when restrictions allow, and will follow COVID protocol.

 The Inspire 2 Be Me Program engages girls by developing a strong sense of self, which builds positive relationships, and encourages healthy lifestyle choices as well as teaching the importance of volunteerism and career exploration.
 This program provides strong female role models and creates a strong sense of belonging for grade eight girls at Central Middle School.
 Activities include dance, yoga, and meditation.
 Topics are Teen–Ed, alcohol and drug awareness, self-care, relaxation techniques to manage everyday stress, hair, nail and healthy grooming practices, internet and street safety, career awareness/exploration and leadership training.
-Meetings are offered Wednesdays after school.
+Meetings are offered on Wednesdays after school.

 A peer-mentoring program is offered.
 Grade eight students will be trained about the leadership qualities in becoming a mentor through the Boys and Girls Club.
 The mentor/mentee weekly interactions will focus on exploring ways of building positive relationships.